Alvin and the Chipmunks Meet Frankenstein

-Alvin and the Chipmunks Meet Frankenstein is a 1999 American animated dark comedy horror film produced by Bagdasarian Productions, LLC. and Universal Cartoon Studios and distributed by Universal Studios Home Video.
+Alvin and the Chipmunks Meet Frankenstein is a 1999 American animated horror comedy film produced by Bagdasarian Productions, LLC. and Universal Cartoon Studios and distributed by Universal Studios Home Video.
 It is directed by Kathi Castillo, written by John Loy and based on characters from Alvin and the Chipmunks and Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus.
 This is the first of two Alvin and the Chipmunks direct-to-video films, and the first of three Universal Cartoon Studios productions to be animated overseas by Tama Production in Tokyo, Japan.
 This is the only animated Alvin and the Chipmunks film where the Chipettes do not appear.

 It was followed up a year later by a standalone sequel, titled Alvin and the Chipmunks Meet the Wolfman.

 Plot

 The Chipmunks are performing at a theme park called Majestic Movie Studios.
 While taking a break from their concert, the Chipmunks get lost, and eventually get locked inside the park.
 They find their way to the "Frankenstein's Castle" attraction, where a real Dr. Victor Frankenstein is working on his monster.
 The monster is brought to life, and the doctor sends it in pursuit of the Chipmunks.
 In their escape, the monster retrieves Theodore's dropped teddy bear.

 The monster follows the Chipmunks home and returns the bear to Theodore, who quickly befriends him.
-The Chipmunks learn that the monster (whom Theodore has nicknamed "Frankie") is truly good-hearted.
+The Chipmunks teach the monster (whom Theodore has nicknamed "Frankie") how to be nicer and make friends.
 Dave goes to the park to book a concert that night to celebrate the premiere of an anticipated film.
 Dr. Frankenstein tracks Frankie to the Chipmunks' home, and, angered at the monster's benevolence, kidnaps Alvin.
-Simon, Theodore, and Frankie hurry back to the park to rescue Alvin.
+Simon, Theodore, and Frankie hurry back to the park to rescue him.

-Dr. Frankenstein force feeds Alvin a potion and induces a powerful electrical shock.
+Dr. Frankenstein force-feeds Alvin a potion and induces a powerful electrical shock.
 Alvin is released by Frankie, and after Simon swipes the doctor's potions book, the four of them escape back into the park.
-Shortly after, the process Alvin underwent takes effect, transforming Alvin into a zany cartoon monster.
+Shortly after, the process Alvin underwent takes effect, transforming him into a zany cartoon monster.
 Alvin escapes to the premiere, causing chaos and havoc in his path.
-Using the potions book, Simon and Theodore mix an antidote using various food items from a buffet, and feed it to Alvin during his rampage.
+Using the potions book, Simon and Theodore mix an antidote using various food items from a buffet and feed it to Alvin during his rampage.
 Alvin returns to normal, and the Chipmunks go to perform their concert.

 Before the concert begins, Dr. Frankenstein attempts to transform Alvin back to his monster self, but is thwarted by Frankie, which leads to an explosion.
-After the smoke clears, Theodore introduces Frankie to the public, promising that Frankie will bring no harm if treated kindly.
-Meanwhile, Dr. Frankenstein is revealed to have been given the job of being the studio's mascot, Sammy Squirrel, much to his dissatisfaction, as he is trying to get the mascot's head off in a last ditch effort to kidnap Alvin.
+After the smoke clears, Theodore introduces Frankie to the public, promising that Frankie will bring no harm if treated nicely.
+Meanwhile, Dr. Frankenstein is revealed to have been given the job of being the studio's mascot, Sammy Squirrel, much to his dissatisfaction, as he is trying to get the mascot's head off in a last-ditch effort to kidnap Alvin.